jiaxing/postgis-docker/README.md

 # postgis-docker

-Dockerfiles for the [`jaysong/postgis`](https://hub.docker.com/r/jaysong/postgis/) images on the Docker Hub which provices a Docker container running Postgres and PostGIS.
+Dockerfiles for the [`jaysong/postgis`](https://hub.docker.com/r/jaysong/postgis/) Docker Hub images which contains Postgres with PostGIS extensions.
 The images are based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image.